apptainer/singularity-userdocs/security.rst

 ############################

 `Sylabs Cloud <https://cloud.sylabs.io/home>`_ consists of a Remote Builder, a Container Library, and a Keystore.
-Together, theses services provide an end-to-end solution for packaging and distributing applications in secure and trusted containers.
+Together, these services provide an end-to-end solution for packaging and distributing applications in secure and trusted containers.